 Pause syncing for up to 24-hours

 Click on the more button of the popup menu and select pause syncing.
-The pause can set to 2 hours, 8 hours or 24 hours.
+The pause can be set to 2 hours, 8 hours, or 24 hours.

 The settings tab of the preferences has options like starting OneDrive along with the Windows login and a variety of notification features for various cloud activities.